How to Choose the Perfect Vegan Hiking Boot

 Look for well-insulated, waterproof boots to keep your feet warm and provide enough traction to prevent slips on icy surfaces.

-2. Select your vegan hiking boot materials
+2. Select your vegan materials

 Recycled Polyester

-Recycled polyester is made from plastic trash.
-The process to create recycled polyester involves melting down recycled plastic bottles, spinning them into yarns, and then weaving those yarns into fabric.This material is typically used in the upper of the shoe.
+Recycled polyester is basically made from plastic trash.
+The process to create recycled polyester involves melting down discarded plastic bottles, spinning the plastic bits into yarns, and then weaving those yarns into fabric.
+Recycled polyester is most often used in the upper of the shoe.

 Recycled Nylon